 Play-related traits:

-- Enjoy games like fetch and tug
+- Love games like fetch and tug

-- Play bowing and bouncy movement style
+- Bouncy, energetic movement style

 - Clownish behavior to get attention

-- Long-lasting puppy-like energy
+- Maintain puppy-like energy into adulthood

 Intelligence and Trainability

-- Quick learners when motivated
+- Learn quickly when motivated

 - Respond well to positive reinforcement

-- Easily bored by repetitive sessions
+- Get bored with repetitive sessions

 - Sensitive to harsh corrections